gluzangi/cosmos-hub-node-iac/README.md

 ### COSMOS NODE IaC
 --------------------

 This role deploys a Cosmos Mainnet (Hub 4) Node to the docker container running as the figment user.
-The role only needs to start the process of syncing it does not need to preform the binary change at height 6910000.
+The role only needs to start the process of syncing it does not need to perform the binary change at height 6910000.
 Primary role capabilities are :

 - To build the required binary from source
 - To init a new node